Act I: First Bell

 “Then step aside.
 I have a limited amount of time and an unlimited amount of injured people.”

-"Good news," the man told the screaming patient.
-"You'll live.
+“Good news,” the man told a screaming patient with a broken leg, already fitting a spear-shaft splint with someone's belt.
+“You'll live.
 You'll walk with a limp that'll get you out of digging latrine pits for the rest of your natural life.
-In my experience that's a net positive."
+In my experience that's a net positive.”

 “Vex!”
 Thornik shouted, trying to cut across, but the line surged to fill the gap and he was a beat too slow.